gnosis/pm-trading-db/README.md

 * Standard Market Factory
 * Ultimate Oracle Factory

+Make sure that ETHEREUM_NODE_HOST variable in settings.local points to your wlan ip address serving testrpc.

 Run `docker-compose build` to apply the code changes and then `docker-compose up` to get GNOSISDB up and running.
 Open your browser and go to http://localhost:8000/admin, provide your superuser username and password.
 You should now see something like this: